-Dr. Michael McCambridge, Professor of Education and Director of Interdisciplinary Educational Studies.
+Dr. Michael McCambridge, Professor of Education and Director of Liberal Studies in Education.
 With forty-four years of teaching and administration experience at the elementary, middle school, secondary, and higher education levels, Dr. McCambridge maintains a deep interest in the growth and development of children and adolescents as they mature physically, cognitively, socially and morally.

 As a university professor, he creates opportunities for teachers and teachers in preparation to explore how teaching and learning theory informs good practices that result in academic, personal, social, and moral growth and development of K-12 students.